SyneRBI/SIRF-SuperBuild/docker/README.md

 ```
 and change directory to this folder, `SIRF-SuperBuild/docker`.
 3. Optionally pull the pre-built image with `docker pull synerbi/sirf:service` (otherwise
-the next line will build it)
+the next line will build it, resulting in a much smaller download but larger build time)
 4. Run `./sirf-compose-server up -d sirf`
 5. Open a browser at <http://localhost:9999>.
 Note that starting the container may take a few minutes the first